elpimous/yellow_robot/calibration_setup.md

 Flash Teensy :

--check and re-check that teensy isn't already powered (with Maurice, Adham, or Mano boards) -connect micro_usb to Teensy, other part to PC,
+- check and re-check that teensy isn't already powered (with Maurice, Adham, or Mano boards)
+- connect micro_usb to Teensy, other part to PC,
 - install plateformio : sudo pip install PlatformIO
 - go to teensy firmware package : /spot_mini_mini/spot_real/Control/Teensy/SpotMiniMini/
-- run terminal command : platformio run -t upload after a while....teensy will be flashed (it led wit change from orange to red, and will return to orange)
+- run terminal command : platformio run -t upload

+after a while....teensy will be flashed (it led will change from orange to red, and will return to orange)

 Now, your teensy boots on NOMINAL_PWM mode !!!